TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/rtlibs/dcl/dcl.md

 ## Introduction

-The Sitara™ & C2000™ Digital Control Library (DCL) provides a suite of robust software functions for developers of digital control applications using the Texas Instruments Sitara™ or C2000™ MCUs.
+The Sitara™ and C2000™ Digital Control Library (DCL) provides a suite of robust software functions for developers of digital control applications using the Texas Instruments Sitara™ or C2000™ MCUs.

 DCL is a header-only library, and all functions in the library are provided in the form of C source-code.